fvdsn/nepo/README.md

 `nepo` is a cli tool that open files with a program specific to the file extension.

-> For example, `nepo image.png` could open the image with the `viu` terminal image viewer and `nepo book.epub` with the `epy` epub reader.
+> For example, `nepo image.png` could open it with the `viu` terminal image viewer and `nepo book.epub` with the `epy` epub reader.